Autria Godfrey is anchor of Good Morning Washington and ABC7 News at Noon.

-She came to WJLA in 2011 from CBS Newspath and Fox News Edge, where she was a freelance reporter and producer.
+She came to WJLA in 2011 from CBS Newspath and Fox News Edge where she was a freelance reporter and producer.

-From crisscrossing the country covering presidential and vice-presidential debates, to braving the frigid temperatures of Inauguration Day on the National Mall, Autria had a front row seat to history in the making as she covered Campaign 2008 for Tribune’s 23 television stations.
+From crisscrossing the country covering presidential and vice-presidential debates, to braving the frigid temperatures of Inauguration Day on the national mall, Autria had a front row seat to history in the making as she covered Campaign 2008 for Tribune’s 23 television stations.

-During those two years, she covered the Virginia Tech shootings, the death of Rev. Jerry Falwell and the visit by Queen Elizabeth II to historic Williamsburg.
+Autria got her start in Charlottesville, VA where she served as reporter, weekend anchor and finally morning anchor of Good Morning Charlottesville.
+During those two years, she covered the Virginia Tech shootings, the death of Reverend Jerry Falwell, and the visit by Queen Elizabeth II to historic Williamsburg.

-She’s a graduate of Texas A&M University (Gig ‘Em) and studied at American University as part of the Washington Semester Program.
+She’s a proud graduate of Texas A&M University (Gig ‘Em) and studied at American University as part of the Washington Semester Program.

 Have a story idea or feedback?
 Send her a note at email@example.com.
 You can also follow her on Twitter at @Autria_Godfrey.